 In three judgments of 5 November 2013 in Cases F-103/12 Doyle v Europol, F-104/12 Hanschmann v Europol and F-105/12 Knöll v Europol, the Tribunal pointed out that, where a judgment of the Courts of the European Union annuls a decision of the administration on the ground of a breach of the rights of the defence, it is for the administration concerned to demonstrate that it has adopted all possible measures to negate the effects of that illegality.
 Consequently, the administration may not confine itself to stating that it is no longer possible to reinstate the victim of that breach in a situation where he can exercise his rights of defence.
-Accepting such an approach would amount to depriving of all meaning the obligation to ensure those rights are respected and to implement the judgment finding that they have been breached.
-It is only where, for reasons not attributable to the administration concerned, it is objectively difficult, not to say impossible, to cancel the effects of the breach of the rights of the defence that the judgment annulling a measures may give rise to the payment of a sum of money in compensation.
+Accepting such an approach would amount to depriving of all meaning the obligation to ensure that those rights are respected and to implement the judgment finding that they have been breached.
+It is only where, for reasons not attributable to the administration concerned, it is of the defence that the judgment annulling a measures may give rise to the payment of a sum of money in compensation.